-You pay Page In-network: \$20/office visit 28-29 Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount In-network: 10% of our allowance (No deductible) 46-54 Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount In-network: Nothing (No deductible) if you contact American Well (Amwell) for services.
+High Option Benefits You pay Page Medical services provided by physicians: Diagnostic and treatment services provided in the office In-network: \$20/office visit 28-29 Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount In-network: 15% of our allowance (No deductible) • Surgery Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount 46-54 • Telehealth In-network: Nothing (No deductible) if you contact American Well (Amwell) for services.
 29 Out-of-network: No benefit.
-In-network: \$100 copayment per admission (waived for maternity stay) 55-57 Out-of-network: \$300 copayment per admission; 25% of covered charges In-network: 15% of our allowance 57 Out-of-network: 30% of our allowance and any difference between our allowance and the billed amount Nothing for emergency room visit and first physician office visit 60 Emergency room benefits for In-network and Out-of-network services: 15% of the Plan allowance 61 63 In-network: \$20/office visit Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount In-network: 10% of our allowance (No deductible) Out-of-network: 25% of our allowance and any difference between our allowance and the billed amount In-network: Nothing (No deductible) if you contact American Well (Amwell) for services.
-Out-of-network: No benefit.
-In-network: \$100 copayment per admission (waived for maternity stay) Out-of-network: \$300 copayment per admission; 25% of covered charges In-network: 15% of our allowance Out-of-network: 30% of our allowance and any difference between our allowance and the billed amount Nothing for emergency room visit and first physician office visit Emergency room benefits for In-network and Out-of-network services: 15% of the Plan
+Services provided by a hospital: • Inpatient In-network: \$100 copayment per admission (waived for maternity stay) 57-59 Out-of-network: \$300 copayment per admission; 25% of covered charges In-network: 15% of our allowance Out-of-network: 30% of our allowance and any difference between our allowance and the billed amount • Outpatient 59 Emergency benefits:

-In-network: Services in a physician's office - \$20 copayment (No deductible) Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount Inpatient In-network: \$100 copayment per admission 64 Out-of-network: \$300 copayment per admission; 20% for room and board; 20% of other charges.
-Outpatient In-network: 15% of the Plan allowance 64 Out-of-network: Physician Services25% of the Plan allowance and any difference between our allowance and the billed amount Facility Chargers:30% of the Plan allowance and any difference between our allowance and the billed amount Prescription drugs: Network and Non-Network pharmacy 30% of cost 68-69 Mail order pharmacy Up to a 90 day supply: Tier I\$10/generic; Tier II\$30/preferred brand name; Tier III \$47/non-preferred brand name; Tier IV\$80/ Specialty drug 68-69 Mail order pharmacy with Medicare Part B Up to a 90 day supply: Tier I\$10/generic; Tier II\$20/preferred brand name; Tier III \$37/non-preferred brand name: Tier IV\$80/ Specialty drug 68-69 Dental care: Any difference between our scheduled allowance and the billed amount 72-73 Special features: Flexible benefits option; Cancer treatment benefit; Kidney dialysis benefit; 24 hour nurse line; Travel assistance program; Routine eye exam benefit; Healthy maternity program; Case and Disease management programs; Advanced Illness program; Lab Card program; Smoking cessation program; Institutes of Excellence (IOE); Genetic testing for prescription drugs; Pharmacy Advisor Program; Wellness Incentive program; Health Risk Assessment; Telephonic Health Coaching program; Telehealth program 74-80 Protection against catastrophic costs (out-of-pocket maximum): In-network: Nothing after \$4,000 for Self Only enrollment or \$4,500 for Self Plus One or Self and Family enrollment per calendar year including CVS Health In-network retail and/or mail service pharmacy.
-24
+High Option Benefits You pay Page Accidental injury Nothing for emergency room visit and first physician office visit 62 Medical emergency Emergency room benefits for In-network and Out-of-network services: 15% of the Plan allowance 63 Mental health and substance use treatment: Applied Behavioral Analysis (ABA) In-network: Services in a physician's office - \$20 copayment (No deductible) 65 Out-of-network: 25% of the Plan allowance and any difference between our allowance and the billed amount • Inpatient In-network: \$100 copayment per admission 66 Out-of-network: \$300 copayment per admission; 20% for room and board; 20% of other charges. • Outpatient In-network: 15% of the Plan allowance 66 Out-of-network: Physician Services25% of the Plan allowance and any difference between our allowance and the billed amount Facility Chargers: 30% of the Plan allowance and any difference between our allowance and the billed amount Prescription drugs: Network and Non-Network pharmacy 30% of cost 68-69 Mail order pharmacy Up to a 90 day supply: Tier I\$10/generic; Tier II\$30/preferred brand name; Tier III \$47/non-preferred brand name; Tier IV\$80/ Specialty drug 71-72 • Mail order pharmacy with Medicare Part B Up to a 90 day supply: Tier I\$10/generic; Tier II\$20/preferred brand name; Tier III \$37/non-preferred brand name: Tier IV\$80/ Specialty drug 71-72 Dental care: Any difference between our scheduled allowance and the billed amount 75-76 Special features: 77-86

-Out-of-network: Nothing after \$5,000 for Self Only enrollment or \$5,500 for Self Plus One or Self and Family per calendar year including CVS Health In-network retail and/or mail service pharmacy.
-Note: Benefit maximums apply and some costs do not count toward this protection -- -- --
+Flexible benefits option; Cancer treatment benefit; Kidney dialysis benefit; 24 hour nurse line; Travel assistance program; Routine eye exam benefit; Healthy maternity program; Complex and Chronic Disease Management Program; Aetna In Touch Care Program; Livongo, a remote diabetes monitoring program; Lab Card program; Smoking cessation program; Institutes of Excellence (IOE); Genetic testing for prescription drugs; Pharmacy Advisor Program; Wellness Incentive program; Health Risk Assessment; Telephonic Health Coaching program; Telehealth program Protection against catastrophic costs (out-of-pocket maximum): In-network: Nothing after \$4,000 for Self Only enrollment or \$4,500 for Self Plus One or Self and Family enrollment per calendar year including CVS Health In-network retail and/or mail service pharmacy.
+24 Out-of-network: Nothing after \$6,000 for Self Only enrollment or \$9,000 for Self Plus One or Self and Family per calendar year including CVS Health In-network retail and/ or mail service pharmacy.
+Note: Benefit maximums apply and some costs do not count toward this protection